Can you tell me a little bit about you?

 Do you have a day job or other work that you split your time between?

-Yes, I work part-time in entertainment production.
+I work part-time in entertainment production and sometimes art handling.
 In February, I worked on the 91st Academy Awards as a production assistant.
-It was an exciting opportunity to be a small part of Hollywood’s biggest night, and I found inspiration in the people and scenes I encountered.
+It was exciting to be a small part of Hollywood’s biggest night.
+That job inspired some recent work.

 Do you have a mentor, or a piece of advice (or both), which has influenced your practice?